-We have a statement to EHCP transfer review for my 14 year old.
+We have a statement to EHCP transfer review for my 14-year-old.
 Since she entered special schools in 2010, we don't feel she's made much progress especially in language/communication and sensory issues that hinder her educational abilities.

 We wanted to commission private assessments for the review process, but the school has disallowed access apart from insufficient time slot of 30 minutes - this was learned at last moment after weeks of requesting access.
-It makes us feel like this review meeting and subsequent process will not fully take account of her needs and thus open up solutions for provision.
+It makes us feel like this review meeting and the subsequent process will not fully take account of her needs and thus open up solutions for provision.

 What are our rights in terms of soliciting alternative views to the assessment?
 Will it be more advantageous to wait to do private assessment till things are more advanced in terms of a draft EHCP to which respond?